 There are several default Post Types readily available to users or internally used by the WordPress installation.
 The most common are:

 - Post (Post Type: ‘post’)

 - Navigation menu (Post Type: ‘nav_menu_item’)

 - Template parts (Post Type: ‘wp_template_part’)

 The Post Types above can be modified and removed by a plugin or theme, but it’s not recommended that you remove built-in functionality for a widely-distributed theme or plugin.

-The most common post types you will interact with as a Theme Developer are Post, Page, Attachment, and Custom Post Types.
-It’s out of the scope of this handbook to flesh out the Revision and Navigation Menu Post Types.
+It’s out of the scope of this handbook to explain other post types in detail.
 However, it is important to note that you will interact with and build the functionality of navigation menus and that will be detailed later in this handbook.